GHendrikx/Ghendrikx.github.io/_posts/2024-12-10-Why-people-hate-Singletons?.md

 Allow me to introduce myself: I’m Geoffrey Hendrikx, a graduate of two universities in the Netherlands and the founder of Enchanted Works.
 We are currently crafting a game called Nomori, a project close to my heart.

-Where I want to write about today is one of the most hated game design pattern. the Singleton
+Where I want to write about today is one of the most hated game design pattern.
+The Singleton
 ![image](https://github.com/user-attachments/assets/bd5510f2-6871-440f-aa94-69d22ed36664)